 We submitted two runs for interactive search.
 The Sauron run was performed by a single expert user.
-The user was instructed to use the ForkBrowser with Gabor and Wiccest [44] similarity threads.
+The user was instructed to use the ForkBrowser with Gabor and Wiccest [45] similarity threads.
 The user was allowed to use Active Zooming and Relevance Feedback techniques on demand.
 The Saruman run was performed by another single expert user.
 The user was instructed to use the Cross-Browser together with Active Zooming and Relevance Feedback.
-The logging data and final obtained results of both runs are currently being analyzed, and only a limited analysis of results is presented for the moment.
+We provide a preliminary analysis of the logging data for both runs.